Bridiro/glyphr/README.md

 - Compile time font bitmaps generation

 ## Roadmap
-- [x] Loading fonts.json from project root
+- [x] Loading fonts.toml from project root
-- [x] Generating what's specified in fonts.json
+- [x] Generating what's specified in fonts.toml
 - [x] Saving the bitmaps somewhere
 - [x] Generating the file(s) that the library will use
 - [x] Main functionalities, like rasterization...